omagrawal1111/forkAndEnjoy/README.md

  </tr>
 </table>

-💻Feel free to contribute with a pull request 💻
+💻Feel free to contribute with a pull request 💻 <br/>
+📲Or mail us in case of query.